fakrij/tradingview_bulk_image_scraper/README.md

 3. extracting images from google drive
 4. better URL extracting mechanism that is independent on html class
 5. web interface that can load public google spreadsheets

+v2 downloads pics from a list in public google spreadsheet and can zip files, next big thing: make it a web app